ComFreek/Tsac/README.md

 ### Preparation (do this once)
 1. Setup PowerShell Execution Policy

     1. Start PowerShell with administrator privileges.
-You can use Windows File Explorer: *File (menu) --> Open Windows PowerShell --> [...] as an administrator*.
+You can use Windows File Explorer: *File (menu) --> Open Windows PowerShell --> [...] as an administrator* if you're using Windows 8.

     2. Type and run this command: `Set-ExecutionPolicy Unrestricted`.
 <br />